mad-java-ent-f21/Blue_Aegis/Documents/ProjectPlan.md

 ### Project Name: Aegis:Vigilant

 ### Problem Statement:
-*Zero Day Software Vulnerabilities (Zero-Days,) are a major IT security threat that require immediate attention.
-The purpose of this web service is to aggregate these alerts into a single service, which security teams could access at any time.*
+Zero Day Software Vulnerabilities (Zero-Days,) are a major IT security threat that require immediate attention.
+The purpose of this web service is to aggregate these alerts into a single service, which security teams could access at any time.

-### WEEK 1: 	10/27 – 11/1
+### SPAN 1: 	10/27 – 11/1
 - [x]	Preliminary set up meeting
 - [x]	Determined Team name
 - [x]	Preliminary project idea discussion